 “It isn’t you,” remarked Nils.

-“Yeah, I know.”
+“Yes, I know.”
 Milton shrugged.
 “It’s some guy you named Morgan Johnson.
 You should at least change the last names.
-It might be confusing.”
+It might confuse some people.”

 “I made it up on the spur-of-the-moment.
 The people wanted a prospector’s story.”